 - Tech stack.
 Modern (Next.js, headless) vs legacy (Drupal, WordPress themes).
 Each has a place.

-- Pricing transparency.
+- scope transparency.
 Do they publish numbers, or is it always "let's schedule a call"?

 - Delivery speed.
 Weeks from kickoff to launch, based on real scoped projects - not sales decks.

 - Fit for SMEs and founders.
-Can you actually work with them if you're a founder with a 40,000 SAR budget and a January deadline?
+Can you actually work with them if you're a founder with a after-discovery work and a January deadline?

 I didn't include Clutch stars.
 Clutch is useful but easy to game, and honestly, most GCC SMEs don't pick agencies because of a star count - they pick based on who replies in under two hours and shows up prepared.